sap-tutorials/sap-build-process-automation/tutorials/spa-dropdown-value-help-filtering-test/spa-dropdown-value-help-filtering-test.md

     <!-- border -->![Action Project](010.png)

-    > The filtering is implemented only on the number of records mentioned in $top parameter of actions project, since only those records are fetched and shown.
+    > The filtering is implemented only on the number of records mentioned in **$top** parameter of action project, since only those records are fetched and shown.

-    You have successfully completed releasing and deploying your project and tested the dropdown filtering in the Order Processing form.
+    You have successfully completed releasing and deploying your project and tested the dropdown filtering in the Order Processing Form.

 ### Retrieve sample project from the store (Optional)